 Crowns are very strong, durable covers that fit snugly over the entire tooth to hide cosmetic issues like broken teeth, deep discoloration or large, dark fillings while also providing strength to the tooth structure.
 They're often used on teeth that have had root canals to cover up the discoloration that usually follows a root canal and to help provide additional strength to the tooth, which may have been weakened by the removal of the interior pulp.
 They're also used in bridge procedures to provide strength and protection to the teeth used to support a bridge.
 During the consultation, general and cosmetic dentists at Martin Dentistry will discuss the patient’s crown options and develop a treatment plan based on their needs.
-As part of Martin Dentistry's commitment to patient safety, both our Broad Ripple and Fishers locations are metal and mercury free practices.
+As part of Martin Dentistry's commitment to patient safety, our Indianapolis practice is metal and mercury-free.

 "Best there is.
 I have anxiety about going to the dentist and they really make me feel at ease!
 Not to mention their location is so easy to get to and so fun inside!"- T.M. / Google / Feb 26, 2016

 "Friendly and professional.
 Had a fun conversation with the dentist while getting my crown."- K.G. / Yelp / Jun 26, 2016

 "The All of the staff is knowledgeable and friendly.
 I have never had to wait beyond my appointment time, which I really appreciate."- M.K. / Google / Jul 14, 2016

 "I have received quality and compassionate treatment at Martin Dentistry for over seven years.
 I recommend them highly."- B.G. / Google / Sep 21, 2016

 "Very caring.
 Great experience!"- M.P. / Google / Dec 16, 2016